b02860de585071a2/dbus-broker/Policy.md

 A policy consists of a set of rules mapping the tuple (name, path, interface, member, type) to either 'allow' or 'deny'.
 Each member of the tuple may be a wildcard.
 For a message to be allowed by a given policy, each tuple formed by combining each of the names of the sending/receiving peer as well as the wildcard name with the values from the message's metadata must map to 'allow'.

 More specific rules take precedence over less specific ones.
 A rule is considered more specific than another if they both match a given message, and the former has a literal and the latter a wildcard in the first member field of the tuple in which they differ.

+# dbus-daemon compatibility

+The policy files of the dbus-daemon may be compiled into the policies accepted by the broker with the following caveats:
+ - 'at_console=true' rules must be discarded,
+ - it is never possible to have a policy to cause non-expected replies to be delivered.